 Find out more about food and memory with 6 Foods Rich in Brain-Boosting Vitamin E

-Almonds: Just ¼ cup provides 40 percent of your daily E requirement.
+- Almonds.
+Just ¼ cup provides 40 percent of your daily vitamin E requirement.

-Sunflower seeds: The handy snack promotes smooth blood flow to your brain and heart.
+- Sunflower seeds.
+They promote smooth blood flow to your brain and heart.

-Swiss chard: In addition to E, this tender green is an excellent source of vitamin K, which will help you remember where you parked your car at the airport.
+- Swiss chard.
+This tender green is also an excellent source of vitamin K, which may help you remember where you parked your car at the airport.

-Whole grains: Once a grain is milled, it loses its E content.
+- Whole grains.
+Once a grain is milled, it loses its vitamin E content.
 Yet another reason to add whole wheat bread and oatmeal to your grocery list.

 Learn more about brain-healthy foods that help strengthen your immune system